-There is more to the Florida Everglades then just alligators and airboat tours.
+There is more to the Florida Everglades than just alligators and airboat tours.
 The Florida Everglades has a deep historical and cultural heritage that goes back many generations.
 There are many interesting facts about the Florida Everglades you may not know.

 The first people to inhabit the Florida Everglades where the Casula Indians who settled back in 10,000 BC.
 The place they called home is what we now call the Everglades National Park.
 Archaeologists found many artifacts spread throughout the area.
 These Indians thrived here until early settlers in the 1700s brought disease and basically wiped out these Indians.